MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 You can allow or block guest users who are using a specific domain.
 For example, if your business (Contoso) has a partnership with another business (Fabrikam), you can add Fabrikam to your Allow list so your users can add those guests to their groups.

+This can also be done through the new option that is available in Azure AD

+1. Go to Portal.Azure.com.
+2. Go to Azure Active directory.
+3. Go to User settings.
+4. Click on "Manage external collaboration settings".
+5. under Collaboration restrictions" select Allow invitations only to the specified domains (most restrictive).
+6. Enter the target domain names to be allowed.
 > [!NOTE]
 > If tenant Guest Access settings are set to False, individual groups cannot be set to True.